asuthamm/bank-project/README.md

 # Build a Bank!

-In this project, you'll learn how to build an API to support a fictional bank.
-These lessons include instruction on how to layout a web site and provide routes, build forms, manage state, and fetch data from your API.
+In this project, you'll learn how to build a fictional bank.
+These lessons include instruction on how to layout a web site and provide routes, build forms, manage state, and fetch data from an API from which you can fetch the bank's data.

 ### Topics